lovethewor1d/aws-scanner/README.md

 # 🛡️ AWS Security Audit Toolkit (`aws-v9.sh`)

 A comprehensive and interactive Bash script to perform AWS security posture assessments.
-Designed to help security engineers and cloud practitioners identify misconfigurations.
+Designed to help security engineers and cloud practitioners to identify misconfigurations.

 ---